sankalp0412/movie-recommendation-system/README.md

 This project helped me gain experience in:

-- Implementing machine learning algorithms for recommendation systems.
+- I learned about how to implement machine learning algorithms for recommendation systems.
-- Working with textual data preprocessing techniques.
+- Scrubbing of raw data using numpy and pandas.
 - Using Python libraries like Pandas, NumPy, NLTK, and scikit-learn.
-- Developing interactive web applications with Streamlit.
+- Understanding of conepts like cosine similarity and vectorization.
+- My first interaction witg streamlit and it's usage for UI development and deploying.

 ## How it Works

-The system analyzes movie attributes and user preferences to generate recommendations.
+The system analyzes movie attributes (specifically genre, movie actors, director ,rating and synopsis ) and user preferences to generate recommendations.
 It uses content-based filtering to find similarities between movies based on their features.
 The cosine similarity metric is employed to measure the similarity between movies, enabling accurate recommendations.

 ## About the Interface